justynroberts/OpenAIdocumentation/README.md

 ## Description

-The GenAI Documentation Assistant is a Rundeck job that automates the process of creating and updating documentation for Rundeck jobs using OpenAI's GPT models.
+The GenAI AutoDocumentation is a Rundeck job that automates the process of creating and updating documentation for Rundeck jobs using OpenAI's GPT models.
 This tool can significantly streamline your documentation workflow by:

 1. Fetching job definitions from a Rundeck server
 2. Generating new documentation based on the job definition using OpenAI